TheTechromancer/upcrypt/README.md

 Batch encrypt files using 7zip (AES-256)
 --------------

-Upcrypt is a simple python script which wraps p7zip and makes it easy to encrypt large amounts of files individually.
+Upcrypt is a simple python script which wraps p7zip and makes it easy to encrypt large amounts of files individually (while preserving their folder structure).
 The script is not necessary to *decrypt*; 7-zip or p7zip by themselves will work just fine.

 Typical use case: